whitmera/Zipfian_project-similarity_between_SF_neighborhoods/README.md

 Zipfian_project-similarity_between_SF_neighborhoods
 ===================================================

 This repository contains the python code (ipython notebooks) that I used in my personal project at Zipfian Academy.
-I developed a model that can recommend altnerative neighborhoods in SF.
+I developed a model that can recommend alternative neighborhoods in SF.

 I had two weeks to develop the idea, collect and munge the data, build a model, and arrive at some useful insights into the data.